kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-label-for-batch-jobs/README.md

 #### Beta

 - skip synchronization of jobs when the "managed-by" label does not exist, or equals `job-controller.k8s.io`
-- unit & integration tests
+- unit, integration and e2e tests
 - implement the `job_by_external_controller_total` metric
 - implement the additional Job status validation (see [here](#job-status-validation))
 - make CronJob more resilient by checking the Job condition is `Complete` when using `CompletionTime` (see [here](#custom-controllers-not-compatible-with-api-assumptions-by-cronjob))